Eddie Shore: Playing career

+Shore brought a brand of rough-and-tumble hockey the league had never seen before.
+He antagonized fans, fought opponents, and stirred more controversy than any other player of his era.
+He quickly became one of the league’s first star players during the 1920s and 1930s.
+Also being credited for helping gain the city of Boston's interest in the NHL.

+Due to Shore being one of the top players in the league he regularly faced an onslaught of physical punishment.
+His former teammate Milt Schmidt later commented “He was bruised, head to toe, after every game, everybody was after him.
+They figured if they could stop Eddie Shore, they could stop the Bruins.”

 In the 1925–26 season, Billy Coutu and Sprague Cleghorn of the Montreal Canadiens were traded to the Boston Bruins.
 During their first practice with the Bruins, Shore strutted back and forth in front of Coutu and Cleghorn.
 Coutu body-slammed, head-butted, elbowed and tried to torment Shore.
 Next Coutu picked up the puck and made a rush at Shore.
 The two players collided.
 Shore held his ground and Coutu flew through the air violently crashing to the ice.
 Shore's ear was almost ripped off but he barely noticed it.
 Coutu was out cold and was out of commission for a week.
 Shore visited several doctors who wanted to amputate the ear, but found one who sewed it back on.
 After refusing anesthetic, Shore used a mirror to watch the doctor sew the ear on.
 Shore claimed Coutu used his hockey stick to cut off the ear, and Coutu was fined $50.
 Shore later recanted and Coutu's money was refunded.

+Shore stood out as one of the NHL’s most frequent fighters.
+Spending as much time throwing punches as he did handling the puck.
+In one early-season matchup in 1929 against the Montreal Maroons, he was unusually aggressive, even by his own rough standards, squaring off repeatedly with Buck Boucher and Dave Trottier.
+Almost everyone on the Maroons were going at Shore throughout the game.
+In total Shore got into a record five fights throughout the game.
+By the end of the game Shore had suffered a concussion, a broken nose, two black eyes, and three broken teeth resulting in him spending the night in the hospital.